russellf9/factornine.co.uk/cv/builds/experience.md

 ## Experience

-**Angular Front End Developer, Qudini Ltd London** • _May 2015-July 2017_
+**Software Engineer, Qudini Ltd London** • _May 2015-March 2020_

-- Development of features for the Qudini Web App, written in AngularJS
+- Was part of a team that created a hybrid React / AngularJS app.
+This enabled the team to use the new technology (with improved state management and testing) whilst maintaining the old.

-- Styling using SASS
+- Worked effectively with the product/design team to ensure the successful delivery of multiple new features for the Web Application.

-- Writing Selenium tests using Selenese
+- Ensured that the React Native features I introduced were solid by writing extensive Jest test coverage.

-- Implementing API's from a Java PlayFramework back-end
+- Liaised with the Quality Assurance team so a high quality product was delivered to multiple clients within Sprint deadlines.

-- Upgrading the parts of the Application to use Bootstrap with a Mobile emphasis
+- I led Scrum ceremonies such as the Daily Standup and Sprint Retro successfully so my team Funkadelic bonded and so increased their sprint velocity.

 **Flash Programmer (Freelance), VCCP Me, London** • _April 2015_

 - Creation of Flash-Talking banner ads for Kia using Greensock animation

-**Angular Developer (Freelance), Ipcortex, London/Bletchley Park** • _March-April 2015_
+**AngularJS Developer (Freelance), Ipcortex, London/Bletchley Park** • _March-April 2015_

 - Development of an iOS app using Ionic for implementing Web RTC.